 The changes to IR35 directly impact limited companies and the way contractors work.
-The amendments to the private sector, set to go ahead from April 6th, will make end clients responsible for determining whether a contractor falls inside or outside of IR35.
+The amendments to the private sector, which went ahead on April 6th 2021, make end clients responsible for determining whether a contractor falls inside or outside of IR35.

 If you are a contractor who is in some way being treated like an employee or have the responsibilities of an employee, the end client is likely to deem you as being inside IR35.
-For any contractors falling inside of IR35, the most common solution will be for the contractor to start working as a PAYE employee or alternatively, to consider working through a third party, such as an umbrella company.
+For any contractors falling inside of IR35, the most common solution is for the contractor to start working as a PAYE employee or, alternatively, to consider working through a third party, such as an umbrella company.

-What is the difference between a Limited Company and a Sole Trader
+(H2) What is the difference between a limited company and a sole trader

 On the positive side of the scale, the main advantage of being a sole trader is that you can keep all of your business’ profits.

-What’s considered to be one of the biggest benefits of having a personal service company, is the tax-efficient way of working which in the end means a bigger take home pay of salary and dividends.
+What’s considered to be one of the biggest benefits of having a PSC is the tax-efficient way of working, which in the end means a bigger take-home pay of salary and dividends.